-Check for continuity between the frame of the SAN Volume Controller 2145-8F2 and the ground pin of each main power connector.
-The ground pin is shown as in Figure 2 on page xxiv.
+6. Check for continuity between the frame of the SAN Volume Controller 2145-8F2 and the ground pin of each main power connector.
+The ground pin is shown as1 in Figure 4.

-Figure 2.
+Figure 4.
 Ground pin

-- 7. If the 2145 UPS-1U has no continuity, exchange it for a new one, and then perform another complete grounding check.
-If the 2145 UPS-1U has continuity, you might have a problem with the power cable or with the grounding of the host system. - 8.
-Check the power cable for continuity.
+7. If the 2145 UPS-1U has no continuity, exchange it for a new one, and then perform another complete grounding check.

+If the 2145 UPS-1U has continuity, you might have a problem with the power cable or with the grounding of the host system.

+8. Check the power cable for continuity.

-If the power cable does not have continuity, exchange it for a new one and perform step 1 on page xxiii through step 5 on page xxiii again.
+If the power cable does not have continuity, exchange it for a new one and perform step 1 on page xv through step 5 on page xv again.